MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 The DSRI is particularly useful if you need to:

 * Gain access to more computing resources (memory and CPUs), which enables you to load larger amount of data, or use more threads for parallelized tasks
-* Run jobs that takes a long time to complete
+* Run jobs that take a long time to complete
 * Deploy any database or service you need, and connect to it from your workspace easily
 * Book and start a workspace that uses one of our GPUs